Excel Absolute Value (Table of Contents)

 - Here ABS function converted all negative numbers to positive numbers, and we got the grand total with a positive number.

-- Do the same operation and apply the ABS function to the E and H column, and we will get the below result as follows.
+- Do the same operation and apply the ABS function to the E and H column, and we will get the following result.

 In the above result, we can see the Grand total difference after applying the ABS function.